jieran233/issues-anti-spam/README.md

 # issues-anti-spam

-> 🚧 The project is currently in the early development stage.
+> 🚧 The project is currently in development stage.
+Now it might be able to run preliminarily
->
-> Now it should be able to run preliminarily, but there are many unresolved issues.

 This project aims to help open-source project developers better focus on the development and maintenance of the project itself, stay away from annoying rookie issues.